 The Volunteer Center (originally called Volunteer Bureau) began at the agency in the early 1970s and was accredited by the National Volunteer Center.
 Early funding came from United Way; United Way of the Columbia Willamette has continued to be a funder over the last two decades.
 The Center led community efforts in mentoring (initiating the Mentoring Roundtable) and partner with Clark County and local schools to build service learning opportunities, including Summer of Service projects in the 1990s.

-Grants and awards for our programs have also come through our membership in the Points of Light Foundation, Hands on Network, and the National Network of Volunteer Centers.
+Grants and awards for our programs have also come through our membership in the Points of Light Foundation, Hands on Network, and the Volunteer Centers of Washington.

 Washington Serves Plan